What is HIV?

 HIV stands for human immunodeficiency virus.
 HIV is a virus that attacks the body’s immune system, and if left untreated can lead to AIDS.

 What is AIDS?

-You can become infected if you have unprotected sex with, or share injecting equipment, with someone who has HIV.
-This is because HIV lives in blood, semen and vaginal secretions.
-If you’ve had a risk, have a test.
+You can become infected with HIV if you have unprotected sex, or share injecting equipment, with someone who is HIV positive.

 HIV can be transmitted by:

 - Vaginal or anal sexual intercourse without a condom

 - During pregnancy, childbirth, or breast feeding if the mother has HIV

 - Vaginal or anal sex if condoms have been used correctly